VinGarcia/ksql/README.md

-Besides both these examples were not created having easy tests as one of the requisites, which might cause you team to loose far more time than necessary writing the tests or worst: Opting to not writing tests since it would take too much time.
+Besides both these examples were not created having easy tests as one of the requisites, which might cause your team to loose far more time than necessary writing the tests or worst: Opting to not writing tests since it would take too much time.